GoCar Tours

 GoCar is a two-seater, 3 wheeled vehicle that runs with a 49cc size scooter engine.
 It is legally classed as a scooter to drive on the roads.
 The GoCars were created with the purpose of being rented to tourists as a different way to see a city.

 GoCar Attributes

-GoCars run with a 49cc Scooter engine, made by Trigger Technics BV of Leiden, in the Netherlands.
+GoCars run with a 49cc Scooter engine, made by Trigger Technics BV of Leiden, based in the Netherlands.

 GoCars have an integrated audio GPS system which runs through the patented navigation software "FoundAround".
 This allows the cars to give driving instructions to passengers around specific routes, at the same time as providing a tour guide-style commentary around a city.
 The tour is played to the passengers through two 4-inch speakers inside the Gocar.
 The software is custom designed for GPS Tour creation and uses a "Tour Logic" to render to the user pertinent, contextual information.